lintonye/learnreact.design/2017-06-08-what-is-react.md

 If you are familiar with Sketch, components are a lot like [symbols](https://www.sketchapp.com/learn/documentation/symbols/).
 Building an app in React is almost all about working with components: finding the best components for the job, fitting one with another, creating new components from existing ones etc.

 Back to our studio "Web Browser", you describe your requirement for portraits as components, React translates it into what Domo understands.
-This saves you a lot time because you don't have to repeat common parts in your order.
+This saves you a lot time because you don't have to repeat common parts in your instructions.

 ![sketch made up of components](/images/what-is-react/13-components.png)